top of page

 When in doubt - ask us!

-Aluminum Cans
+Aluminum Cans can be recycled

 Aluminum cans are infinitely recyclable with nearly 75% of all aluminum ever produced still in use today.
 In as few as 60 days, the aluminum can that contains your favorite beverage may have been manufactured, filled, sold, recycled, and remanufactured.